ma67-ex/stock-backtester/README.md

 ```

 *(Numbers depend on ticker and dates.
 The honest takeaway here: over this
-period the crossover strategy **underperformed** simply holding AAPL — lower
+period the crossover strategy **underperformed** simply holding AAPL lower
 return, similar drawdown.
 That's exactly the kind of result a correct backtest
-is meant to surface, instead of a curve-fit success story.
+is meant to surface, instead of a curve fit success story.
 The framework is
 the deliverable; the strategy is just the first thing to test with it.)*

 ---